-- HNC in Engineering – Electrical & Electronic
+- HND in Engineering – Electrical & Electronic

-- HNC in Engineering – Multi-skill General Engineering
+- HND in Engineering – Multi-skill General Engineering

 With excellent facilities and industry experienced tutors, studying HNC/HND Engineering at York College will help you develop the skills, knowledge and behaviours needed to meet the demands of employers in a rapidly evolving engineering sector; helping you adapt to a constantly changing world.

 Part Time : two years, one day per week, course runs September - July, during the usual College term times.

 Full Time : one year, two days per week; joining both the Year 1 and Year 2 part time students course runs September - July, during the usual College term times.